CEE Standard: Earning Income

 Third, you get to play with cute little squishy humans and be paid for it — that in itself is a victory.
 But perhaps the best thing about babysitting is that you can increase your earnings just by being good at what you do.

 Consider these 10 tips for being the best babysitter possible, and see how quickly your cash grows:

 Whatever time you’re asked to show up, try to be there five to 10 minutes earlier.
-That way you can see what the situation is and help the parents get out of the house more efficiently.
-But remember not to get there too early – it might look a little strange if you show up at noon for an evening watch.
+That way you can assess the situation and help the parents get out of the house more efficiently.
+But remember not to get there too early — it might look a little strange if you show up at noon for an evening watch.

 Don’t count on the family to have everything all set up for you when you get there — families are busy!
 Consider bringing a craft activity or puzzle for the kids to play with.
 It’ll probably be a hit no matter what it is, since it’s new for them.

 Most parents won’t ask you if you have one, but it’s always good to be prepared in case of an emergency.
 And it certainly boosts your credentials.
 Plus, if you’re registered on an online website like Care.com, it increases your appeal to parents who don’t know you personally.

 As much as we all want little kids to like us, you need to remember that you’re there to watch them, not to be their buddy.
 Parents will feel more comfortable leaving their kids with you (and for longer periods of time) if they see that you’re capable of being firm with their children when they need it.

 Suggest Fun Activities

 Everyone loves a babysitter who goes above and beyond to entertain their children in safe and educational ways.
 If you have a driver’s license, see what events are going on in the area and ask the parents if you can take the kids.
 Try kids’ night at a museum or make it as simple as a trip to the local ice cream shop.
 Everyone loves a road trip.